 If you’re using soil, it likely has all of the extra nutrients that you will need.
 Some of the other mediums like burlap and coconut coir contain virtually no nutrients.
 So if you use one of these mediums, you may want to add some.

 A Final Thought

 When you start the journey to grow microgreens, one of the things we found challenging was to decide what medium to use.
 There are many alternatives to choose from and we wanted to be sure that we chose the right one considering our living conditions and to achieve a healthy harvest.
 We have done the research and learned from others what works and we have ourselves tried using soil, coconut coir, and hemp mats.
 Soil gives great crops, but we find it a bit too messy to use when growing indoors.
-We prefer to use growing mats which makes it easier and cleaner to work with.
+We prefer to use coconut coir or growing mats which makes it easier and cleaner to work with.

 Hopefully, by providing you the result of our research and giving you more insight into the different options out there, we’ve helped you decide which medium you want to use to grow your microgreens.
 All of the mediums that we present work great.
 But which one works the best for you will be partly a matter of personal preference and partly a case of trial and error.
 Play around with growing mediums, find what works, and find what doesn’t.

 As mentioned, for us, we’ve found that soil produces the best microgreens and the highest yields.
 The downside is that it’s messy.
 Our favorite for growing microgreens indoor has so far been using hemp mats.